RocketsAreNostalgic/ran-starter-plugin/README.md

 -   uninstall.php only uninstalls a specific 'books' cpt.
 However, again the ServicesController might be able to dynamically handle this, however there may be some 'quirks' about using OOP with uninstall or autoloading?
 Vague memory here...

 -   Enqueue.php also has a static list of files and services that it loads.
-This could be part of Services Enqueue could be a helper for enquing media, styles and scripts.
+This could be part of Services Enqueue could be a helper to enqueue media, styles and scripts.

 -   SettingsLinks.php